Sustainable Cities of Northern Europe

 - In Sweden, the group stays at a floating hotel & hostel – an anchored ship in central Stockholm.
-Rooms are shared doubles with en-suite or shared bathroom.
+In Malmö, the group stays in a hotel.
+In both locations, Rrooms are shared doubles or triples with en-suite or shared bathroom.

 - In Denmark, the program is based at a centrally located hostel in Copenhagen.
 Rooms are dormitory style.
-You can expect to room with 4-6 other program participants.
+You can expect to room with 4-6 other program participants with shared bathrooms.

 - In Germany, the program is based at a Freiburg youth hostel with shared doubles.
 Bathrooms are shared.

 - In Switzerland, the group stays at a centrally located hotel in Lucerne with shared doubles or triples with en-suite bathroom.